Boston Marathon Bombing as Case Study

 The Role of Media in 21st Century Public Life

 The April 15 bombings at the Boston Marathon and the subsequent events have provided a fascinating opportunity to explore how the digital media environment has changed life.
 The affordances exercised in the search for and apprehension of the Tsarnaev brothers has provided a powerful and illustrative case study for the current state of media presence and influences.
-Some of these have been well-documented by The Washington Post, no rx but the salient items for media study are as follows:
+Some of these have been well-documented by The Washington Post, but the salient items for media study are as follows:

-The explosions occurred in a public space where numerous professional and amateur cameras were recording as they detonated, remedy so news broadcasts had video of explosions rather than being restricted to the more common aftermath images.
+The explosions occurred in a public space where numerous professional and amateur cameras were recording as they detonated, so news broadcasts had video of explosions rather than being restricted to the more common aftermath images.

 That means that both public and law enforcement had access to quality data, setting a precedent that sustained throughout the events.
 The finish line was being surveilled and recorded by several cameras.
 Amateur videos and photos were freely contributed to the collection, providing authorities with more data than they could process.